 I was so fascinated by the saddo that I didn’t realise how close he was; distance had to be different here in the dream world, but I guess you can do anything you want if you’re controlling the dream.
 All of a sudden, there was the Prime Minister, standing right in front of me; he’d been forced to stop as I was right in his way.

 Automatically, the man beamed his most pop star smile – as beaming wide as he could possibly accomplish, so that he looked like a Cheshire cat – and stretched out a hand to shake mine.
 I had to think – and act – fast.
 I’d never have another opportunity to act with the target who was right there in front of me, completely unsuspecting, and so my brain clicked onto autopilot.
 It’s like muscle memory most of the time; I knew I would be able to do it, because that’s what I’ve always done.

-My hands snaked into my jacket pocket and, before his bodyguards could react to what I was doing, I swung it out and aimed the gun directly at his head.
+My hands snaked into my jacket pocket and, before his bodyguards could react to what I was doing, I swung the gun out and aimed directly at his head.
 By then, I was aware that the dream-guards were reacting – shouting instructions like guards in the real world would do, because that’s all they’re really good for – but I ignored them.
 I was a few seconds ahead of their game, and that was all I needed; a few seconds.

 The gun exploded, expelling a bullet from a chamber and burying it right between his eyes.
 It was beautifully clean, quite the sight to see, and I still thrill at the sound of his dead body slumping uselessly to the ground.
 There was a moment’s pause as the world seemed to hold its breath, as always happened with a clean, unexpected death.
 I nodded in satisfaction, a professional examining his handiwork.
 If I was being assessed, that would easily be a ten.